agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/switch/lesson.md

-Switch expression is used to branch execution based on a value:
+A switch expression is used to branch execution based on a value:

 ```motoko
 import D "mo:base/Debug";